Real Life Recipes | Olivia Wyles

 • Vanilla Extract - Enhances the natural flavors of the cookies and complements the protein powder's taste.
 It's a small but essential addition for that classic cookie flavor.
 If you don't have vanilla extract, almond extract or a splash of maple syrup can add a different but equally delightful flavor.

-• Vanilla Protein Powder – The star ingredient here, protein powder, not only adds grams of protein but also helps create a denser, chewy cookie.
-Vanilla protein powder is neutral enough to let the chocolate chips shine.
+• Vanilla Protein Powder - Adds protein and makes a well structured, chewy cookie.
 I bake a lot with Keto Chow which not only adds protein, but tons of other great vitamins and minerals.
-Feel free to use your favorite protein powder of choice.
+Feel free to use your favorite protein powder.
 You can also use chocolate protein powder for a double chocolate version or vegan protein powder for a plant-based option.
 Whey protein isolate, whey protein concentrate, or even pea protein all work well, but the texture may vary slightly depending on the type.

 • Baking Powder - This leavening agent ensures the cookies rise slightly and don't turn out too dense.
 If you're out of baking powder, mix ¼ teaspoon baking soda with ½ teaspoon cream of tartar for a quick substitute.
 Make sure it's less than 6 months old.